-- 18. After three years of employment, a New Hire II will be converted to a New Hire III.
-He will remain a New Hire III until he has reached five years of employment.
-Conversion to a New Hire III will not change the employee's job classification.
-A New Hire III in a Key Class job will receive Key Class protection in case of layoff. - 19. (a) New Hire III's will be paid under the New Wage Structure as set forth in the parties' Wage Agreement, including either 70% or 100% C.O.L.A. adjustments. - (b) The benefits described in Paragraph 17, above, for New Hire II's will continue for New Hire III's. - 20.
-A New Hire III will be covered by Article IV of the Master Agreement.
-Upon conversion to New Hire III, the employee will have the following choices: - (a) Within ten days from his conversion, the employee may claim the job classification he is in at the time of his conversion without that job being posted.
+- 18. After three years of employment, a Regular Employee II will be converted to a Regular Employee III.
+Conversion to a Regular Employee III will not change the employee's job classification.
+A Regular Employee III in a Key Class job will receive Key Class protection in case of layoff. - 19. (a) Regular Employee IIIs will be paid under the New Wage Structure as set forth in the parties' Wage Agreement, including either 70% or 100% C.O.L.A. adjustments. - (b) The benefits described in Paragraph 17, above, for Regular Employee IIs will continue for Regular Employee IIIs.
+In addition, Regular Employee IIIs will qualify for tuition reimbursement and 13 weeks of supplemental unemployment benefits (SUB). - 20.
+A Regular Employee III will be covered by Article IV of the Master Agreement.
+Upon conversion to Regular Employee III, the employee will have the following choices: - (a) Within ten days from his conversion, the employee may claim the job classification he is in at the time of his conversion without that job being posted.
 Such a claim will be treated as a voluntary job move under Article IV, Section 3, and subject to the one year restrictions in Section 3(a) and (b) starting on the day the decision is made.